Talhah10/Log-Service/README.md

 git clone https://github.com/Talhah10/Log-Service.git

-cd log-service
+'cd log-service'

 Configure AWS CLI:
 -----
 Run the following command and enter your AWS Access Key, Secret Access Key, and desired region:

-aws configure
+'aws configure'

 Deploy the Service: Use the SAM CLI to deploy your service:
 ---
-sam deploy --guided
+'sam deploy --guided'

 Follow the prompts to set up your stack name and configurations.

 To run the API locally, use:
 --
-sam local start-api
+'sam local start-api'

 You can now test your API endpoints using a tool like Postman or curl.